makrai/notes/farahani2012-abstractive-summ-persian.md

       * sentence scores are determined by computing certain features such as the ordinal position of sentences concerning one another, length of the sentence, a ratio of nouns, etc. After sentences are ranked, the top n
     * Abstractive summarization by generating new sentences with words that are not necessarily found in the original text
     * Persian language: almost all works are extractive.
+This is
-This is partly due to the lack of proper Persian text datasets available for this task
+      * partly due to the lack of proper Persian text datasets for this task
 * based on Sequence-to-Sequence (Seq2Seq) structures as text summarization can
   * [9] Piji Li, Wai Lam, Lidong Bing, and Z Wang
     Deep recurrent generative decoder for abstractive text summarization